martial-plains/simple-word-counter/README.md

 * HTML: For creating the structure and layout of the user interface.
 * CSS: For styling the app and enhancing its visual appeal.
 * Rust: For implementing the word counting and character counting functionality.
-* Tauri: For building the desktop application with a web frontend

 ## License